RosyGraph/chrimbus/README.md

 ## Pattern Authoring

 There are many example patterns in the `patterns/` directory.
 You should model your pattern after these examples.
-Namely, the pattern should use the `@with_pixels` decorator to ensure compatibility with the visualizer.
+Namely, the pattern should use the `@with_neopixel` decorator to ensure compatibility with the visualizer.

 ## Challenges

 The Chrimbus display has gone dark.
-The reindeer are grounded, the storm sprites are confused, and the confectionary production line is behind schedule for the first time in centuries.
-To prevent a global cheer shortage, you must complete a series of tasks enscribed on the Workshop Ledger.
+The reindeer are grounded, the storm sprites are confused, and the confectionery production line is behind schedule for the first time in centuries.
+To prevent a global cheer shortage, you must complete a series of tasks inscribed on the Workshop Ledger.

 ### The Workshop Ledger